FlowCI/docs/README.md

     <a href="https://github.com/FlowCI/flow-core-x/releases/"><img src="https://img.shields.io/github/v/release/flowci/flow-core-x"></a>
 </p>

-## Key Features
+## What is flow.ci?

+flow.ci is an open-source CI/CD automation server that designed for reducing the complexity of configuration.
+It supports high availability, multiple building environment, and scalability with dynamic agents.

 - __High Availability__

-    flow.ci is designed to work in the cloud -- public, private, or hybrid, it could be deployed with multiple instances, the configuration/jobs data on the node may not be lost when instance fails.
+    flow.ci is designed to work in the cloud -- public, private, or hybrid, it could be deployed with multiple instances, the configuration/jobs data on the node may not be lost when the instance fails.

 - __Zero Configuration__

-    flow.ci tries to minimize complexity of any configuration, the server could be started with three command lines.
+    flow.ci tries to minimize the complexity of any configuration, the server could be started with three command lines.
 It also provides build templates of many programming languages, a job could be started just using it.

 - __Dynamic Agents__

-    flow.ci could scale agent automatically either on k8s cluster or linux host
+    flow.ci could scale agent automatically either on K8s cluster or Linux host.

 - __Online Debugging__

-    flow.ci supports online TTY terminal so that you could find out the problems in the running job from runtime terminal.
+    flow.ci supports the online TTY terminal so that you could find out the problems in the running job from runtime terminal.

 - __Flexible Plugins__

-    Using plugins on flow.ci is quite simple, you just need type plugin name in the step.
-Developing plugin is also quite easy, you could using any language on your own plugin development.
+    Using plugins on flow.ci is quite simple, you just need type the plugin name in the step.
+Developing a plugin is also quite easy, you could use any language on your own plugin development.

 - __Flexible Runtime__

-    Each step or step group can be ran either on any docker images or native os.
+    Each step or step group can be run either on any docker images or native os.

 ## Quick start